-The annual Seedy Saturday event that takes place each March kicks off the garden season by supplying us with seeds and informative presentations on all things green.
 As we don our gardening gloves one of the first things that usually reveals itself is soil amendments.
 The go-to product of choice is most often compost.
 How did your pile of black gold fair over the winter?
-Join one of our upcoming compost workshops this April to glean tips and tricks of the trade from one of our local composting gurus as there are always new tidbits of information to learn.
+Join one of our upcoming compost workshops this spring and summer to glean tips and tricks of the trade from one of our local composting gurus as there are always new tidbits of information to learn.
 For more information please check our Compost Education Centre page.

 The 2013 Waste Wise Guide Annual Calendar has been delivered to all households and businesses throughout the region.
 If you did not get this valuable resource, it may be that you refuse ‘ad mail’ from Canada Post.
 Copies are available for pick up at the Powell River Regional District office, City Hall and the City Library.
 Alternatively you can download a digital copy from the Regional District’s website.

-A big thank you to all of you that came out with your Styrofoam this past Saturday!
+A big thank you to all of you that came out with your Styrofoam to our Styrofoam Round up!
 We collected 324 bags which filled 3 and a half cube vans so thank you for holding onto and collecting this item for our one day recycling event.
 Our Styrofoam is now at Gibsons’ Recycling.
 If you happen to come across more Styrofoam, remember that our most local depots for recycling are on the lower Sunshine Coast at Gibsons’ Recycling and in Nanaimo as well as in Victoria.

 Also, thank you to all of our Zero Waste Challenge participants!
 We have a huge amount of data to compile and are excited to report back to you with our findings.
 Look for results from the challenge in our upcoming newsletter.